Skjoldrun/Skjoldrun.github.io/docs/csharp/rest-api-key-auth.md

 ## API key and filter

-As an alternative to the midleware you can use a filter.
+As an alternative to the middleware you can use a filter.
 The filter could also check every request, just like the middleware, or just check the endpoint its applied to.

 ***Note:** This applies to full API controllers, not to minimal APIs.
 These are described further below ...*